arambalakjian/DataObject-as-Page/README.md

 ## Installation

-Unpack and copy the mobile folder into your SilverStripe project.
+Unpack and copy the module folder into your SilverStripe project.

 Create 3 new Classes; The Item class, the Admin Class and the Listing Page class.